coatyio/coaty-examples/remote-operations/js/README.md

 ## Deploy example on Github Pages

 After you make changes or contributions to this example, the code should be rebuild and deployed on Github Pages.
+Don't forget to bump the package version of the project.

 Run `npm run build:ghpages` to build the Angular app for GitHub Pages.
 Then, commit your changes and push or create a merge request.